KeithPiTsui/WWDC-Downloader/README.md

 ## WWDC Downloader
-Started out as quick class to learn Swift 2 and Mac OSX Cocoa, it spiralled a little out of control.
+Started out as quick class to learn Swift 2, Mac OSX Cocoa and download some WWDC assets, it spiralled a little out of control.

 Note: **App uses entitlements for Mac App Store Folder Sandbox access so needs to be signed - Select Developer ID and a Team to build.**